 Discussion: Summarize and interpret the results of your study.
-Interpretation of the results is critical.
+Interpretation and critical analysis of the results is essential.
 This section can include potential future work.

-Figures and Tables: Reference all figures and tables in the text and provide informative captions.
-Be sure that figure annotations are large enough.
+Figures and tables: Reference all figures and tables in the text and provide informative captions.
+Be sure that figure text is large enough to read when printed.

 References: Use an author-date citation style and provide citations to related work, data sources, software, and relevant biological literature.
-You may include URLs as either references or footnotes.
+You may include URLs as references, footnotes, or inline text.

 Supplement: Include all code used in your data analysis as supplementary files along with a README file describing the files.
 These will be kept private.
 Unlike the homework submissions, your code does not need to be executable on the biostat server because it can utilize arbitrary dependencies.
 Rather, the code will be used to confirm that you have a strategy for reliably reproducing your results on your own hardware.
 You do not have to submit third party dependencies or software that you used.
+Ensure the files have read permission set.